 Scope of DAF Technical Approach

-The initial list of that were used to derive the technical approach are present at the following location on the S&I Framework.
+DAF Use Cases and User Stories were used to derive the technical approach discussed below.
 The DAF Technical Approach scope can be described using the following diagram where a Query Requestor actor sends a query to a Query Responder actor who processes the query and responds to the Query Requestor with the results of the query.

 The following table outlines the requirements that are in-scope for the DAF Technical Approach for each actor.